 (of the goddesses of the hours) “Those who are in this scene take hold of the rope of the boat of Ra to tow him along into the sky.
 It is they who tow Ra along, and guide him along the roads into the sky, and behold, they are the goddesses who draw along the great god in the Tuat.
 Ra says to them ‘Take the rope, set yourselves in position, and pull me, O my followers, into the height of heaven, and lead me along the ways.
 My birth makes you be born, and behold, my coming into being makes you to come into being.
 Establish the periods of time and years for him who is among you'”.

 (of the Eye) “This is the Eye of Ra, which the god unites with himself, and it rejoices in its place in the boat.
 This is he who openes the door of this Circle; he remains in his position, and does not go on his way with Ra.”

-Finally there is the gate at the end of the hour, the gate of Shetat-Besu.
+Finally, there is the gate at the end of the hour, the gate of Shetat-Besu.
 At the entrance stands Metes, and at the exit, Shetau.
-In the place normally reserved for protextive gods stand two sceptres wearing the white crown.
+In the place normally reserved for protective gods stand two sceptres wearing the white crown.
 One is labelled Osiris, the other Horus.
 The serpent guarding the door is named Amnetuef.
 The text reads…

 “This [great] god comes forth to this gate, this great god enters through it, and the gods who are therein praise the great god.”